-Compare HAL cruises 2014-2015-2016 itinerary schedules of all Holland America ships.
+Compare HAL cruises 2015, 2016 and 2017 Holland America itinerary schedules of all ships in the line’s fleet.
 Each one of the Holland America Line’s vessels has its officially announced sailing calendar of all departure dates, detailed itineraries (ports of call list, port times), plus ship tracker (current position tracking) and cruise prices to compare on all main cabin grades.

 HAL cruise ships, and the Holland America Line as a brand name, are well known for providing a huge set of almost unlimited “cruise and tour” options spanning almost the entire globe.
 Holland America – the absolutely first shipping and passenger line in the world, when celebrated its 130th anniversary in 2003.
 HAL can proudly brag about its absolute record of nearly 10 million passengers carried by all HAL ships through the line’s history.
 Holland America is a British-American cruise line, and as a goods and passenger shipping company was founded in the so distant 1873 (under the name “Netherlands-America Steamship Company”.